UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Judith_Mills.md

 seemed a sensible thing to do to perhaps get some more qualifications.
 So people who historically would have gone out and got a job were staying on in education, and I think bringing the level down.
-So I think it was economic/environment, rather than just the intelligence of the students\! \[laughs.\]
+So I think it was economicenvironment, rather than just the intelligence of the students\! \laughs.\

 **Abbate:**